Ilaiyaraaja: Honours and legacy

 In 2010, Ilaiyaraaja was awarded the Padma Bhushan, the third-highest civilian honour in India and the Padma Vibhushan in 2018, the second-highest civilian award by the government of India.
 On 6 July 2022, Ilaiyaraaja was nominated to the Rajya Sabha as Member of Parliament by the President of India, Ram Nath Kovind.
 In November 2022, Prime Minister Narendra Modi conferred an honorary doctorate to Ilaiyaraaja during the 36th Convocation Ceremony of Gandhigram Rural Institute in Tamil Nadu's Dindigul.

 Ilaiyaraaja has been awarded five National Film Awards—three for Best Music Direction and two for Best Background Score.
 In 2012, he received the Sangeet Natak Akademi Award, the highest Indian recognition given to practising artists, for his creative and experimental works in the music field.
 He is a gold medalist in classical guitar from Trinity College of Music, London.
 In 2013, when the Indian news channel CNN-IBN conducted a poll commemorating 100 years of Indian cinema, he secured 49% of the people's vote and was adjudged as the country's greatest music composer; A. R. Rahman stood second with 29% of the vote.

 Ilaiyaraaja is reputed to be one of the world's most prolific composers.
 He composed more than 8,600 songs, provided film scores for about 1,523 movies in nine languages, and performed in over 20,000 concerts.
 He is the only musician to have composed a song only in ascending notes.
 He was one of the earliest Indian film composers to use Western classical music harmonies and string arrangements in Tamil film music.

 He composed the score and soundtrack for the 1984 Malayalam-language film My Dear Kuttichathan, the first stereoscopic 3D film made in India.
 In 1986, he became the first Indian composer to record a soundtrack with computer for the film Vikram.
 He composed the soundtrack for the movie Nayakan (1987), an Indian film which was ranked by Time magazine as one of the all-time 100 best movies.
 Director R. K. Selvamani said that for his film Chembaruthi (1992), Ilaiyaraaja composed nine songs in just 45 minutes which is a record.
-Actor Rajnikanth said Ilaiyaraaja used to complete the re-recording of three films in a single day without any sleep, whereas the present-day generation composers take 30 days for a single film.
+Actor Rajinikanth said Ilaiyaraaja used to complete the re-recording of three films in a single day without any sleep, whereas the present-day generation composers take 30 days for a single film.